Bergen Aquarium: Stunning Fish Portraits

 A woman standing in front of a fish tank in the Aquarium of Bergen

-In this section of the article, you will find practical info about your visit to the Bergen Aquarium.
-While visiting the Aquarium is one the best things to do in Bergen for families, I encourage you to visit it even if you are a solo adult traveler.
+In this section of the article, you will find practical information about your visit to the Bergen Aquarium.
+While visiting the Aquarium is one of the best things to do in Bergen for families, I encourage you to visit it even if you are a solo adult traveler.
 It’s an enjoyable and educational experience, and you’ll definitely have some photos to remember the species you came across (hint: there are also crocodiles).

 So, here’s what you need to know before visiting the Bergen Akvariet.